 More information on the processing of application

-The processing time of applications is influenced by several factors, including whether the application is an initial application or a follow‑up application, and whether work has been performed, wages paid, or changes have occurred in the applicant’s situation during the application period.
+The processing time of applications is influenced by several factors, including whether the application is a first application or a follow‑up application, and whether work has been performed, wages paid, or changes have occurred in the applicant’s situation during the application period.
 In addition, the overall processing situation affects how quickly applications can be taken into processing.

 The application processing status is updated on the website daily